-Heat the olive oil in a non stick pan and soften fora bout 5 minutes.
+Heat the olive oil in a non stick pan and soften the onion for about 5 minutes.
 Add the garlic and continue to cook for a minute or two.
 Set aside.

 In the Breville Whiz Pro food processor, add all the ingredients except a third of the grated beetroot and half a tin of chickpeas.
 Process until well combined but not overly smooth.
 Add the chickpeas and pulse a few times until they have just broken up.
 Add the remaining beetroot and blend for a couple of seconds.

 Heat sunflower oil in a medium heavy based pot or deep fat fryer. – You want the oil to be at least 10cm deep.
 I find using a smaller pot is easier as less oil is required.